Flowminder/COVID-19/count_subscribers.md

-# Count of unique subscribers, per locality per time interval
+# Count of active subscribers, per locality per time interval

 ## What is this?